dinhomathias/Amc/Performance-Optimizations.md

 To be fair, you probably don't write software for banks (if you do, you should already know about this), but this kind of bug can occur in any piece of code that shares *state* across threads.
 While in this case, the shared state is the `bank` object, it can take many forms.
 A database, a `dict`, a `list` or any other kind of object that is modified by more than one thread.
 Depending on the situation, race conditions are more or less likely to occur, and the damage they do is bigger or smaller, but as a rule of thumb, they're bad.

 There are many ways to fix race conditions in a multi-threaded environment, but I won't explain any of them here.
-Mostly, because it probably isn't worth it for you, partly because it's cumbersome and I feel lazy.
+Mostly because it probably isn't worth the work; partly because it's cumbersome and I feel lazy.
 Instead, as promised in the first paragraph, I'll show you how to avoid them completely.
-That's not always as easy as it is in this case, but that's because the set of tools we're working with is very limited (`@run_async` is the only thread-thingy we're using) and our goals are not very ambitious (we only want to speed up our I/O).
+That's not always as easy as it is in this case, but we're lucky:

+1. Our set of tools is very limited - `@run_async` is the only thread-related tool we're using
+2. Our goals are not very ambitious - we only want to speed up our I/O

-First, identify those parts of the code that **must** run sequentially (the opposite of *in parallel*, so not asynchronously).
+There are two relatively simple steps you have to follow.
+First, identify those parts of the code that **must** run sequentially (the opposite of *in parallel* or *asynchronously*).
 Usually, that is code that fits **at least one** of these criteria:

 1. *Modifies* shared state
-2. *Reads* shared state and *rely on it* being correct
+2. *Reads* shared state and *relies on* it being correct
 3. *Modifies* local state (eg. a variable used later in the same function)

+Make sure you have a good idea what *shared state* means.
+Don't hesitate to do a quick google search on it.

 I went through our bank example line by line and noted which of the criteria it matches, here's the result: